Ebbw Vale Colliery

 ” … a deadly weapon, which, when in full operation, keeps up a continuous stream of bullets in whatever direction it may be pointed.
 We understand that this morning a strong reinforcement of the military comes up from Sydney, that the soldiers are to accompany another “small coal” expedition, and that they are to bring up another Nordenfeldt gun with them.
 We sincerely hope that if they go, they will leave these interesting pieces of death-dealing machinery behind.
 The democracy of Northumberland is as yet not far enough advanced to regard with equanimity the prospect of being the first in Australia to be experimented on by these interesting specimens of mechanism.”

 New Lambton Colliery Strike, soldiers with 1-inch Nordenfelt gun, 1888.
-Living Histories, Newcastle University.
+University of Newcastle, Living Histories.

 The Nordenfeldt battery in position at the New Lambton mine.
 (From a Photograph by Mr. A. Symmons, Newcastle).
 Illustrated Australian News 13 October 1888, page 177